aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 The API is enhanced for more flexible and convenient development.

+### **Conversion**
+PDF import is now faster and more accurate.
+Footnotes support has been implemented and integrated to the latest version.

+### **Other**
-- The [VbaReferenceCollection](https://apireference.aspose.com/words/net/aspose.words/vbareferencecollection) class and related types are exposed publicly.
+The [VbaReferenceCollection](https://apireference.aspose.com/words/net/aspose.words/vbareferencecollection) class and related types are exposed publicly.
 Now you have more control over Macros, for example, removing a Template and all its references from the code without using Microsoft Word.
-- PDF to Word import is now faster and more accurate.
-Footnotes support has been implemented and integrated to the latest version.

 {{% alert color="primary" %}}